nrfconnect/sdk-nrf/samples/zigbee/light_switch/README.rst

          Configure the UART commands by completing the following steps:

-         1. Tap the :guilabel:`EDIT` button in the top right corner of the application.
+         1. Tap :guilabel:`EDIT` in the top right corner of the application.
             The button configuration window appears.
          #.
 Create the active application buttons by completing the following steps: